TABLE OF CONTENTS[Show/Hide]

 Zahlis began building Active Agenda in 1995.
 He also began authoring articles on functional integration, operational cost control, preemption of risk, and mitigation of loss.
 He participates in international Web casts and conducts presentations around the United States on the subject of operational risk control.
 In 1996, he received the American Society of Safety Engineers' - Veteran's of Safety, Professional Paper award for his work, "CAUTION, Beware of OSHA Statistics".
 ARCO refineries and the U.S. Paper Industry republished this article.
 Federal OSHA has cited and included 'CAUTION' as a user resource on the agency's Internet website.

 In 1998, Zahlis' article, "The Hidden Agenda" was selected as 'Cover/Feature' of Professional Safety, The Journal of the American Society of Safety Engineers.
-The Hidden Agenda exposes the performance deficiencies and sub-optimization which results from disparate management practices, and comprises the basis of Active Agenda, an Internet based 'Risk Management Operating System' designed to help companies collaborate, preempt risk, minimize loss, and significantly reduce their 'total cost of risk.'
+The Hidden Agenda exposes the performance deficiencies and sub-optimization which results from disparate management practices, and comprises the basis of Active Agenda, an browser-based 'Risk Management Operating System' designed to help companies collaborate, preempt risk, minimize loss, and significantly reduce their 'total cost of risk.'

 In 2005, Zahlis co-authored another 'Cover/Feature' article for Professional Safety titled "Beware the Disconnect".
 "The Disconnect" was written as a follow-up to "CAUTION, Beware of OSHA Statistics" and provides an explanation for the counter-intuitive phenomenon of increasing claims costs and decreasing injury frequency rates – a phenomenon predicted ten years earlier within CAUTION.